Jill Hartmann

-These questions will help you think about establishing a solid brand identity.
-Once defined, this identity will become central to your branding and communication approach.
+If you're a smally business owner, these 10 questions will help you think about establishing a solid brand identity.
+Once defined, this identity will become central to your branding, marketing and communication approach.

 1. What is your brand’s story?